-Way back when, when food and healing was an intriguing idea full of possibilities (could what you eat actually affect how you feel?)
-I decided to become a full-blown vegan.
-I was still not up to speed on what healthy eating really was, just a teenager intrigued by the notion that what we ate could shift our health.
+Way back when, when the idea of food and healing was a budding, but intriguing concept, I decided to become a full-blown vegan.
+Could what you eat actually affect how you feel?
+Veganism was just starting to become a thing and starting to gain traction as a healthy way to eat and live.
+Yet, I was in still in high school and not yet up to speed on what healthy eating really was, just a teenager intrigued by the notion that what we ate could shift our health.

-Yet, the principles of veganism and the positive benefits have stuck with me, and while I do not call myself a vegan today, I eat a heavily plant-based diet.
-I now know the well researched, true healing benefits to eating a lot less meat, more greens and mixing up my proteins with plant-based options such as beans, tofu, and tempeh.
+While I do not consider myself a vegan today, the principles of veganism and the positive benefits have stuck with me.
+I still eat a heavily plant-based diet and feel pretty confident with the well researched, true healing benefits to eating a lot less meat, more greens and mixing up my proteins with plant-based options such as beans, tofu, and tempeh.

-If you are interested in shifting to a more plant-based way of eating, you might want to give tempeh a try.
+You might be interested in shifting to a more plant-based way of eating too.
+In that case, you might want to give tempeh a try.
 If tofu always seemed to bland for you, tempeh is like tofu’s more bold cousin.
-It’s fermented soy, so it imparts more of a tangy taste and is much denser than tofu.
+Tempeh is fermented soy, so it imparts more of a tangy taste and is much denser than tofu.

 Are you running out to buy tempeh yet?

 Here’s more good news.
 You can cube tempeh and put it in stir fries and bowls as I did in the recipe below.
 You can also crumble it and use it as a meat substitute in chilis and other recipes that call for ground meat.
 Because it is made from soy, there is no cholesterol, no saturated fat, and yet it is still high in protein.